coolsubbu/Huddl/README.md

 B.Feature Extraction:

     Using spacy tagger to find out Parts of speech and dependency parser in addition to lemmatization.

+STEPS TO EXECUTE :
+a.
+Config file in json which points to input dataset and url of basepath where the output will be stored.
+b.
+Create an object of Class Assignment with url of the config file.

 C. Unsupervised Classification:
     Establish rules for classifying sentences into actionable and non-actionable.